 TIP: Look to the future.
 The one-year mark is a great time to evaluate what went well for your small business, areas where you can improve and the next steps for growth.
 You know so much more now than when you started, so set some new goals for what you want to achieve.

-This checklist is designed to make your first year of business easier to navigate.
+This business startup checklist is designed to make your first year of business easier to navigate.
 If you want full checklist details, including more tips and resources, download the NEXT Insurance Small Business Guide.

 Our guide is a one-stop resource outlining steps to consider when getting a small business off the ground.
 It’s packed with first-hand advice from small business owners and new survey data from over 500 small business owners across industries.